duckness/Mask-of-Goblin/README.md

 # Mask of Goblin

-Rare equipment viewer for King's Raid.
+Information and various utilities for the King's Raid mobile game.

 ## Build Setup